Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 The first mandatory argument is what, the quantity to manipulate or print.
 This variable is a string that can assume the following values:

-- energy Print energies as calculated with an earlier [calcenergy]({{site.baseurl}}/docs/apbs-overview/#elec) ELEC command.
+- energy Print energies as calculated with an earlier <a value="elec-keyword-calcenergy" onClick="Open('elec-keyword-calcenergy')" href="#elec-keyword-calcenergy" >calcenergy ELEC</a> command.
 Warning: this keyword is deprecated and will be removed soon.
 Please use elecEnergy or apolEnergy as appropriate to obtain the desired energy output.
 For now, use of this keyword will return the old results of elecEnergy.
-- force Print forces as calculated with an earlier [calcforce]({{site.baseurl}}/docs/apbs-overview/#elec) ELEC command.
+- force Print forces as calculated with an earlier <a value="elec-keyword-calcforce" onClick="Open('elec-keyword-calcforce')" href="#elec-keyword-calcforce" >calcforce ELEC </a>  command.
 Warning: this keyword is deprecated and will be removed soon.
 Please use elecForce or apolForce as appropriate to obtain the desired energy output.
-- elecEnergy Print electrostatic energies as calculated with an earlier [calcenergy]({{site.baseurl}}/docs/apbs-overview/#elec) ELEC command.
+- elecEnergy Print electrostatic energies as calculated with an earlier <a value="elec-keyword-calcenergy" onClick="Open('elec-keyword-calcenergy')" href="#elec-keyword-calcenergy" >calcenergy ELEC</a>  command.
-- elecForce Print forces as calculated with an earlier [calcforce]({{site.baseurl}}/docs/apbs-overview/#elec) ELEC command.
+- elecForce Print forces as calculated with an earlier <a value="elec-keyword-calcforce" onClick="Open('elec-keyword-calcforce')" href="#elec-keyword-calcforce" >calcforce ELEC </a>  command.
-- apolEnergy Print energies as calculated with an earlier [calcenergy]({{site.baseurl}}/docs/apbs-overview/#apolar) APOLAR command.
+- apolEnergy Print energies as calculated with an earlier <a value="calcenergy" onClick="Open('calcenergy')" href="#calcenergy" >calcenergy APOLAR</a>  command.
-- apolForce Print forces as calculated with an earlier [calcforce]({{site.baseurl}}/docs/apbs-overview/#apolar) APOLAR command.
+- apolForce Print forces as calculated with an earlier <a value="calcforce" onClick="Open('calcforce')" href="#calcforce" >calcforce APOLAR</a>  command.
 The next arguments are a series of id op id op id op ... id commands where every id is immediately followed by an op and another id.
 These options have the following form:

 <ul>